 The next thing to consider is the quality of the turf.
 How true is the roll?
 You can’t expect the roll to be as good as it is on putting greens that cost many hundreds of even thousands of dollars, but some models still have turf that is quite good.

 Lastly, consider the effective stimp reading of the green.
-Faster greens will give you a different experience than slower greens and develop your putting in a different way.
+This is information that is not always advertised, but faster greens will give you a different experience than slower greens and develop your putting in a different way.

 The putting greens featured on this page have stimp readings that are similar to what you might find on a typical public golf course.